-Duggar testified that subsequent to receiving the Assessment, Simmons endeavored to learn and understand the public works laws.
-She testified that Simmons was inexperienced with respect to public works projects and staff did not know that they were required to submit DAS 140 and 142 forms.
-Duggar also testified that since then she and her staff attended related classes and have become aware of the necessity to comply with the law.
+Duggar further testified that subsequent to receiving the Assessment, Simmons endeavored to learn and understand the public works laws.
+Duggar and her staff attended classes and became aware of the necessity to comply with the law.

 DISCUSSION

 The California Prevailing Wage Law (CPWL), set forth at Labor Code sections 1720 et seq., requires the payment of prevailing wages to workers employed on public works construction projects.
 The purpose of the CPWL was summarized by the California Supreme Court in one case as follows: